BigSoftVideo/CAVA360VR2.0/docs/README.md

 This is a help guide for setting up and using our open-source version of CAVA360VR<sup>2</sup> (_Collaborate, Annotate, Visualise, Analyse 360 video in VR_).
 CAVA<sup>2</sup> is multiuser Virtual Reality application built with Unity and Photon Engine.
-It is also possible to run CAVA<sup>2</sup> in desktop mode on windows 10/11 (not mac).
+It is also possible to run CAVA<sup>2</sup> in desktop mode on windows 10/11 (_not mac_).
 CAVA<sup>2</sup> is an extension of our software prototype CAVA360VR (never released) and our free tool [AVA360VR](https://bigsoftvideo.github.io/AVA360VR/).
-Our ambition is to create an open project for collaborative immersive analysis and training.
+Our ambition is to create an open project for cross-platform collaborative immersive analysis and training.

-Below we outline the requirements, how to set up a new project, 10 features of CAVA<sup>2</sup> and how to contribute to the project.
+Below we outline the requirements, how to set up a new project, 11 features of CAVA<sup>2</sup> and how to report bugs or add suggetions to the project.

 ## Requirements

-Anyone who wishes to take part in a CAVA<sup>2</sup> session needs to install a version of the software on their laptop/PC with Windows 10 /11.
+Anyone who wishes to take part in a CAVA<sup>2</sup> session in VR needs to install a version of the software on their laptop/PC with Windows 10 /11.
 CAVA<sup>2</sup> is **not** available on stand-alone headsets.
 An internet connection is required to make the magic happen.
     - A VR headset installed with SteamVR.
-    - Most high-end VR headsets work that have to be connected to a computer, eg. HTC VIVE PRO, HP REVERB, OCULUS RIFT, HTC COSMOS, VALVE INDEX have been tested.
+    - Most wired VR headsets work, eg. HTC VIVE PRO (1+2), HP REVERB, OCULUS RIFT, HTC COSMOS, VALVE INDEX have been tested.
     - The Oculus Quest 2 (with link) has been tested.
 - Make sure that your audio speakers and microphone are working on your computer or your VR headset.
+- If you don't have a VR headset you can still participate in a CAVA<sup>2</sup> on a Windows machine (CAVA<sup>2</sup> will check if you have plugged in a VR headset to your computer).

 ## How to download and setup CAVA360VR<sup>2</sup>